Smaran-vibe/PowerAlertNepal/README.md

 ## Features

-- **User Authentication** — Signup and login with localStorage-based auth, protected routes
 - **Area-Based Search** — Search power cuts by ward or area, dynamic card rendering
 - **Color-Coded Outage Cards** — Scheduled, Active, and Restored status at a glance
 - **Maintenance Calendar** — Filter by status, sort by date